jerome244/holbertonschool-simple_shell/README.md

 Team: Jerome TRAN.

 ## INTRODUCTION
-A shell is a user interface that provides access to an operating system's services.
+A shell is an user interface that provides access to an operating system's services.
 This same program can interpret and execute commands.

 ## GENERAL
 - **Who designed and implemented the original Unix operating system:**